Failure to stop after an accident – the legal penalties

 The general rule is that if there has been an accident, which has resulted in injury, or damage is caused to another vehicle or property (such as a building or wall) the driver should stop and make reasonable endeavours to ensure that details are exchanged with the other driver or owner of the property.

-In simple terms, if this cannot happen, the law requires the driver to report that accident to the police within 24 hours.
+In simple terms, if this cannot happen, the law requires the driver to report the accident to the police within 24 hours.

 If injury has been caused as a result of the accident, it is also required that insurance details are exchanged and if that is not possible then they must be exchanged afterwards and if not the accident must be reported to the police within 24 hours of the accident occurring.